JeanBaptisteServais/Jojo-detector-/README.md

 <h1>Step Six</h1>

 We training each objects.
-Negativ are all other objects downloaded.
+Negativs are all other objects downloaded.

 <h1>Step Seven</h1>